Molecule Man: Fictional character biography

-Reece was briefly merged with the Beyonder to take part in the creation of the complete Cosmic Cube being known as Kosmos.
-The Cube expelled him and he returned to Earth.
-He was then defeated in combat by Klaw, and separated from Volcana.
-The Molecule Man was later placed under the mental control of the Puppet Master.
-The Puppet Master used Reece to combat Aron the Rogue Watcher, but Aron defeated him.
-The now generally benevolent Reece accidentally releases his "darkest aspect", which takes separate form and attacks Kosmos in search of revenge upon the Beyonder, and it extracts and fights this part of the whole in a more than three-dimensional battle.
-After it defeats the Beyonder, Kubik and the original Molecule Man stop it from delivering the death blow, as this would also kill the peaceful Kosmos.
-Owen reabsorbs it, and as farewell, Kubik states that Owen's true self's full potential is far greater than that of his dark side.
+Molecule Man manages to recreate his body and transfer his consciousness into it, freeing himself from the other world.
+He threatens to destroy Earth, but Tigra persuades him to give himself up and seek psychiatric help.
+During the events of Secret Wars, Molecule Man is transported to Battleworld, where he falls in love with Volcana.
+Doctor Doom helps Molecule Man break through his mental blocks and realize that his power was greater than he had believed.
+After returning to Earth, Molecule Man and Volcana move to Denver, where Molecule Man begins working at a nuclear power atomic plant.

+Molecule Man confronts the Beyonder when he arrives on Earth seeking emotional fulfillment.
+After failing to do so, the Beyonder decides to destroy the multiverse.
+Molecule Man exhausts himself fighting the Beyonder, who rips open part of Earth's crust.
+Molecule Man and Silver Surfer combine their powers to repair the Beyonder's damage done to Earth, with Molecule Man pretending to have burned out his powers in the process.
+Only Volcana and Silver Surfer know that Molecule Man still has his powers.

-Doc Samson stumbles upon the Molecule Man while searching for the missing Bruce Banner.
+Doc Samson encounters Molecule Man while searching for the missing Bruce Banner.
 Owen mistakenly thinks that he is being stalked, and captures Samson to explain himself.
 After She-Hulk gets involved, they clear up the misunderstanding.
-He reveals that his relationship with Marsha has hit a road bump, leading to temporary separation that makes him depressed.
-Samson convinces Owen to display his affection more openly, whereupon the latter decides to repair areas destroyed by recent terrorist activity in Marsha's honor, including rebuilding Mount Rushmore with the addition of her own likeness, which his girlfriend apparently finds touching.
+He reveals that his relationship with Volcana has hit a road bump, leading to temporary separation that makes him depressed.
+Samson convinces Molecule Man to display his affection more openly.
+Molecule Man decides to repair areas destroyed by recent terrorist activity in Volcana's honor, including rebuilding Mount Rushmore with the addition of her own likeness.

-The Molecule Man was listed as one of the Raft escapees after the events of New Avengers #1.

-During the "Secret Invasion" storyline, Molecule Man is one of the villains incarcerated in the Raft when the Skrulls strike.

-A series of disappearances in the small town of Dinosaur, Colorado, causes Norman Osborn's "Dark Avengers" to visit the area.
+A series of disappearances in Dinosaur, Colorado, causes Norman Osborn's Dark Avengers to visit the area.
 Sentry arrives first and is instantly disintegrated.
 Owen, isolated from everyone, has lost the ability to differentiate between hallucinations and reality and secluded himself near the area he was born.
-After the other Avengers are defeated, Victoria Hand convinces Reece to restore everything he destroyed and to stop being a threat, in return for being left alone in the future.
+After the other Avengers are defeated, Victoria Hand convinces Molecule Man to restore everything he destroyed and to stop being a threat, in return for being left alone in the future.
 Sentry returns and disintegrates Reece's body.

-Doctor Doom resurrects and imprisons Reece, intending to use him to stop the Incursions.
+Doctor Doom resurrects and imprisons Molecule Man, intending to use him to stop the Incursions that are destroying universes.
 The two travel back in time, which restores Molecule Man's mind and causes him to remember that the Beyonders created him and his multiversal counterparts as weapons to destroy the multiverse.